 The Long Watch is a volunteer-run project to accumulate seasonal data on bird populations on natural lands owned by the Royal Botanical Gardens (RBG) in Hamilton and Burlington, Ontario.

-The project was started in 2014 and we expect it to continue indefinitely.
-Data collected over many years will become increasingly useful in management of RBG’s properties and will contribute to understanding trends at one of Canada’s most dynamic Important Bird Areas (IBA).
+The project was started in 2014 and the data we collect over the years will become increasingly useful in management of RBG’s properties.
+It will contribute to understanding trends at one of Canada’s most dynamic Important Bird Areas (IBA).

 Long Watch volunteer birders spend time in the field recording species sightings and abundance; it’s a routine called a line transect.
 We complete transects in four of the busiest and most rewarding birding months: April and May, and September and October.
 Together, Long Watch volunteers aim to complete at least three transects per week on each of three routes.